Open to the Public

 An extensive boardwalk and trail system winds through the preserve, allowing visitors to observe a unique variety of plants and wildlife.
 The swamp is one of Monroe County's largest wetland systems, and plays a particularly vital role due to its location and immense biological diversity.

 Thousand Acre Swamp is managed by an active group of volunteers – the Thousand Acre Swamp Preservation Committee – that manages the preserve, coordinates all public hikes and provides overall guidance and direction to our conservation efforts.
 Ten trails on the property show you a world of wildflowers, animals, birds and other natural wonders.
 Join us for more than 30 different professionally guided hikes and field trips every year.
-Please contact the Central & Western Chapter for a free brochure.
+Download the 2014 hike schedule to plan your visit.

 For information on how to volunteer, please call (585) 546-8030.